ekoindia/openapi-spec/markdown/README.md

 }
 ```

-### 1.4 Validate Aadhar API
+### 1.4 Validate Aadhaar API
-Use this API to verify the sender's Aadhar.
+Use this API to verify the sender's Aadhaar.

 #### Details
 - **Method:** POST